maoberlehner/markus-oberlehner-net/content/blog/building-renderless-components-to-handle-crud-operations-in-vue.md

 ## Building our first renderless component

-The term “renderless component” comes from the react world and, as far as I know, it was first used by [Adam Wathan](https://adamwathan.me/renderless-components-in-vuejs/) in conjunction with Vue.js components – it describes a component, which does not render any HTML itself but instead provides data and functionality to a component via a [scoped slot](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).
+The term “renderless component” comes from the React world and, as far as I know, it was first used by [Adam Wathan](https://adamwathan.me/renderless-components-in-vuejs/) in conjunction with Vue.js components – it describes a component, which does not render any HTML itself but instead provides data and functionality to a component via a [scoped slot](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).
 In this step, we'll create a renderless component which fetches data from an API.

 ```bash
 npm install --save axios